matthewholliday/cotadio/README.md

 # ANTHROPIC_API_KEY=your-key-here
 ```

-The summary interval is configured in the dashboard Settings UI (default 120 seconds).
-The dashboard works fully without an API key; commentary is simply disabled.
+The summary interval is configured in the dashboard Settings UI (default 120 seconds). catadio works fully without an API key; commentary is simply disabled.

 The telemetry script fails silently on network errors so hook latency never blocks your agent.
 Shell guardrails block `rm -rf /` and similar patterns with exit code `2`.

 After editing hooks, Cursor reloads automatically.
 Restart Cursor if hooks do not appear in **Settings → Hooks**.

+---

 ## Development